+MessagePro will defend and indemnify Customer against claims that the services infringe a copyright or patent, provided that: (a) Customer notifies MessagePro in writing within 30 days of the claim; (b) MessagePro has sole control of the defense and all related settlement negotiations; and (c) Customer provides MessagePro with the assistance, information and authority necessary to perform MessagePro's obligations under this Section.

+In the event the services are held or are believed by MessagePro to infringe, MessagePro shall have the option, at its expense, to (a) modify the services to be non-infringing; (b) obtain for Customer a subscription to continue using the services; or (c) terminate the subscription for the infringing services.
+This paragraph states MessagePro's entire liability and Customer's exclusive remedy for infringement.

 EXCEPT TO THE EXTENT SPECIFICALLY PROHIBITED BY APPLICABLE LAW, SERVICES ARE PROVIDED OR MADE ACCESSIBLE “AS IS” AND “AS AVAILABLE”, WITHOUT CONDITION, ENDORSEMENT, GUARANTEE, REPRESENTATION OR WARRANTY OF ANY KIND, BY MESSAGEPRO.
 MESSAGEPRO DOES NOT WARRANT UNINTERRUPTED USE OR OPERATION OF ANY SERVICES, CONTINUED AVAILABILITY OF ANY SERVICES, OR THAT ANY MESSAGES, CONTENT OR INFORMATION SENT BY OR TO CUSTOMER WILL BE ACCURATE, TRANSMITTED IN UNCORRUPTED FORM, UNINTERRUPTED, FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS OR WITHIN A REASONABLE PERIOD OF TIME.

 CUSTOMER ACKNOWLEDGES AND ACCEPTS THAT ALL CONDITIONS, ENDORSEMENTS, GUARANTEES, REPRESENTATIONS, OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, ARE HEREBY EXCLUDED.
 THE LIMITED WARRANTIES SET OUT IN THIS AGREEMENT GIVES THE CUSTOMER SPECIFIC LEGAL RIGHTS.
 THE CUSTOMER MAY ALSO HAVE OTHER RIGHTS THAT VARY BY STATE OR PROVINCE.
 SOME JURISDICTIONS MAY NOT ALLOW THE EXCLUSION OR LIMITATION OF IMPLIED WARRANTIES AND CONDITIONS.
 TO THE EXTENT PERMITTED BY LAW, ANY IMPLIED WARRANTIES OR CONDITIONS RELATING TO THE SERVICES, TO THE EXTENT THEY CANNOT BE EXCLUDED AS SET OUT ABOVE, BUT CAN BE LIMITED, ARE HEREBY LIMITED TO NINETY (90) DAYS FROM THE DATE YOU UTILIZED MESSAGEPRO SERVICES.